-- To expand on existing protected areas, we consider the proportion of 10x10 km2 grid cells currently protected (moving forward, the resolution will be 1 km2). - We formulated the problem as a minimum shortfall objective to get as close as possible to the representation target for as many species and habitats as possible, given the area budget (i.e., 30% of protected area coverage across Europe, and 10% under strict protection).
+We formulated the problem as a minimum shortfall objective to get as close as possible to the representation target for as many species and habitats as possible, given the area budget (i.e., 30% of protected area coverage across Europe, and 10% under strict protection).

-For protected areas counting towards the 30% target, we explored various burdenwith sharing scenarios. а maximum area target of 30% of protected areas per EU Member State or other geographic areas of interest, bioregion.
-When the e.g., proportion of existing protected areas already exceeded the target in a bioregion, (e.g., more than 30% of the Alpine bioregion is already protected), no new protected areas could be added to this bioregion.
+For protected areas counting towards the 30% target, we explored various burdensharing scenarios, with a maximum area target of 30% of protected areas per EU Member State or other geographic areas of interest, e.g., bioregion.
+When the proportion of existing protected areas already exceeded the target in a bioregion, (e.g., more than 30% of the Alpine bioregion is already protected), no new protected areas could be added to this bioregion.